grafana/sigma-rule-deployment/actions/convert/README.md

 **Sigma Rule Converter** is a GitHub Action that converts Sigma rules to target query languages using [`sigma-cli`](https://github.com/SigmaHQ/sigma-cli).
 It supports dynamic plugin installation, custom configurations and output management.
 This action is part of the Sigma Rule Deployment GitHub Actions Suite and should be used as a conversion step before running integration and deployment actions.

+## Overview

+The Sigma Rule Converter action transforms Sigma detection rules into target-specific query languages (such as Loki, Elasticsearch, Splunk, etc.) using the Sigma CLI toolchain.
+It processes YAML-based Sigma rules and generates JSON output files containing converted queries and rule metadata.
+This action should be used as the first step in your CI/CD pipeline, typically triggered by changes to Sigma rule files in pull requests.

 ## Inputs

 | Name                      | Description                                                                                                                           | Required | Default                 |